 Do you want to do field and laboratory research during the summer?
 Take a terrific summer internship, with the possibility of leading to a job offer?
 Do you want to learn first-hand about how to work as part of a multidisciplinary engineering team while working as an engineering consultant?

 These are a few of the opportunities available through the School of Engineering.
 You might participate in National Science Foundation-sponsored research experiences for undergraduate programs, both at Vanderbilt and at other universities.
 If you achieve a strong academic record, you can qualify for senior independent study courses in engineering science and engineering management which encourage independent thinking and research in areas of interest.

 Then there are the opportunities you can access as a Vanderbilt student.
 You will have the best of both worlds as an engineering student and a Vanderbilt student.
 You will have the opportunity to establish close ties to your professors and fellow engineering students while being fully engaged in the broader Vanderbilt University community with students from all over the globe.

 Engineering science is flexible enough to encourage at least one study abroad experience in order to round out your undergraduate experience.
 The School of Engineering has dozens of approved overseas options and you can select from non-engineering specific programs as well.

 The engineering science curriculum largely draws from courses taught in other departments across the campus.
-However, in the engineering science program you can take courses ranging from a first-year seminar on Moore’s Law to courses in science and technology public policy, engineering sustainability, and social history of technology.
+However, in the engineering science program you can take courses ranging from a first-year seminar on Moore’s Law to courses in science and technology, public policy, energy and sustainability, and social history of technology.

 Historically, the most successful engineering science graduates have developed truly unique programs of study aligned with deep interests in a couple of topics while working in close consultation with their faculty advisers to prepare them for clearly defined careers.